Even if it’s been decades since you last logged a kilometre, it's never too late to start running again. Here’s how.

 Some muscle soreness in your quads, glutes and hamstrings is to be expected; soreness in your hips, legs, or shins decidedly is not.
 “Go slow and listen to your body,” Adande advises.
 “Don’t try to run through it—take as many days off as you need, and then, if necessary, consult early with a professional."

-There’s a reason—beyond the global pandemic—that so many people lace up their trainers: running is one of the best possible activities for your health.
+There’s a reason that so many people lace up their trainers: running is one of the best possible activities for your health.
 It lowers your risk of cardiovascular problems by 30 percent, of cancer by 23 percent, and of an early death from any cause at all by 27 percent.
 (It also helps stave off the negative neurological effects of chronic stress.)

 And running is pretty democratic when it comes to doling out its rewards.
 A meta-study of nearly half a million people, published in the British Journal of Sports Medicine, found that any amount of running is good for you.
 Even more encouragingly, it doesn’t matter how fast, or how far, you go.
-Run once a week if that’s what you can physically, or mentally, manage right now—you’ll still reap the benefits.
+Run once a week if that’s all you can physically or mentally manage—you’ll still reap the benefits.

 Subscribe to our newsletters for our very best stories, recipes, style and shopping tips, horoscopes and special offers.